Our wider community

 All members of the PTA volunteer their time to attend meetings and organise events and we are always looking for extra help and new ideas.
 If you would like to become involved in PTA activities, we would love to hear from you no matter how big or small a contribution you are able to make.
 See the PTA page for more information on who we are, what we do and how you can help!

-We are very fortunate to have such a committed group of volunteers who, led by Co-Chairs of Governors Megan Jackson and Richard Rowland, give their time so freely to support the school and ensure we provide the best education possible for our children.
+We are very fortunate to have such a committed group of volunteers who, led by Chair Paul Cummings, give their time so freely to support the school and ensure we provide the best education possible for our children.

 See our Governors page for a full who's who, as well as links to the governing body's latest meeting minutes.
-If you would like to contact the governors, you can email us at firstname.lastname@example.org.
+Please see our meeting planner here for this academic year to give you an idea of what is covered in our meetings.
+If you would like to see what's involved in being a parent governor, please read our summary of the parent governor role here.
+To contact the governors, please email firstname.lastname@example.org.

-Please see more information here about how our school governors work within the Wellsway Multi Academy Trust governance structure.
+You can find more information here about how our school governors work within the Futura Learning Partnership governance structure, including the Scheme of Delegation in the 'Statutory information' section.

 Wrap around care